benedwards44/Apex-for-Xero/README.md

 # Apex-for-Xero

-This application contains Apex utilities for accessing the Xero APIs.
+This application contains Apex utilities for accessing the [Xero](http://developer.xero.com) REST APIs.

-These classes currently support only the Private Application type.
+These classes currently support only the Private Application type, and there are limited resources currently setup.

+The aim of this project is to act as a starting point for accessing Xero APIs via Apex.
+I wanted to share this project as I spent a lot of time getting the authentication working for Xero, as Apex doesn't have a standard OAuth 1.0 library and there wasn't much detail online about it.

 For more information about the Xero APIs, get out: http://developer.xero.com/documentation/api/api-overview/

 ## Quick Setup